ewan-klein/dataliteracy/data_literacy_bos.md

 ### Management of teaching delivery

-In order to meet the interdisciplinary goals of this course, teaching resource needs to be provided from more than one school. ???
+In order to meet the interdisciplinary goals of this course, teaching resource needs to be provided from more than one school.
+The framework for managing cross-school resource allocation and credit needs to be addressed at by higher management of the University, and discussions on how develop this are ongoing.

 The projects are a key component of the course.
 To function effectively, they must involve challenges that meet the following conditons: